 Because social signals are a big ranking factor, you’ll need to promote your content on social media in order to obtain those signals.
 Otherwise, your content is just going to sit on your site all by itself.

-Post links to your content on your various social media pages and be sure to encourage followers to like, share or comment on it.
+Promote your content on your various social media pages and make sure to encourage followers to like, share, or comment on it.
 You should also include social share buttons directly on your webpages.

 Domain authority is important for a number of reasons.
 It allows you to judge the overall performance of your website.
 It also lets you compare your score to that of competing websites to see where you stand.